usdot-fhwa-OPS/V2X-Hub/configuration/README.md

 ```
 After installation is complete, the script will automatically open a web browser with two tabs.

-Navigate to the tab labeled as “Privacy Error” and select the “Advanced” button.

-Click on “proceed to 127.0.0.1 (unsafe)”

-Note: This page will not do anything when clicking proceed

-Close the Privacy Error tab and wait for the initial V2X Hub tab to finish loading

 Enter the login credentials you created in step 5b and login.

 Installation complete!